From Patient Reminders to Medical Billing: Rescued from the Patient-Reminder Postcard

 A CEO’s Journey to Automate Private Practice Operations

 Jason W. Miller worked previously as a healthcare consultant for large organizations, so when he began working at Reiter, Hill, Johnson & Nevin (RHJN), a well-respected women’s health private practice in the Washington D.C. area, he sought ways to leverage his past experiences to improve operations in his new role.
 “Our patient population is affluent, educated and career-driven.
-They expect convenience and a high-level of service,” he said.
+They expect convenience and a

 The multi-physician practice was doing well: growing, loyal patients, and providing great care.
 As Jason began immersing himself in the back office operations, he quickly saw pain points that could be alleviated for both personnel and patients.
 “It didn’t take me long to realize once I arrived that the way we were doing things before was an untenable situation.”
 So, the CEO began to pursue solutions for patient outreach and engagement that would eliminate the manual processes his staff

 Research Led to Relatient